waddafunk/the-air-quality-project-infrastructure-as-code/README.md

 ## Overview

-This repository contains the Infrastructure as Code (IaC) implementation for the Air Quality monitoring platform on Azure.
-The infrastructure is managed using Terraform and Terragrunt, providing a scalable, maintainable, and environment-agnostic approach to infrastructure deployment.
+This repository contains Infrastructure as Code (IaC) that deploys and manages a complete data platform for air quality monitoring on Azure.
+The platform consists of several key components:

+- **Data Collection and Storage**: Azure Data Lake Storage Gen2 for raw, processed, and curated data layers
+- **Data Processing**: Azure Kubernetes Service (AKS) running Apache Airflow for orchestration
+- **Data Analytics**: Azure Databricks for advanced analytics and machine learning
+- **Data Warehouse**: Azure PostgreSQL Flexible Server for structured data storage
+- **Security**: Azure Key Vault for secrets management and Managed Identities for secure authentication

+The infrastructure is implemented using Terraform modules with Terragrunt for environment management, enabling consistent deployment across development, staging, and production environments.
+The design follows Azure best practices with proper network isolation, RBAC permissions, and secrets management.

 ## Architecture Overview